-During, FFY2020 HOME funds were used to provide down-payment and closing costs assistance to assist four (04) eligible first-time low-moderate income homebuyers to acquire properties located in the Prince William Area utilizing FFY17 & FFY18 HOME funds.
-ESG funds were used to support a variety of shelter operations and rapid re-housing projects.
+During FFY2021 HOME funds were used to provide down-payment and closing costs assistance to assist four (04) eligible first-time low-moderate income homebuyers to acquire properties located in the Prince William Area utilizing FY19 HOME funds assisting eight (8) low-moderate income persons.
+ESG funds were used in a variety of shelter operations and rapid re-housing projects which provided assistance to 342 household consisting of 552 extremely low-income persons.
+ESG-CV funding from the first round was provided to local shelters for Operations, Essential Services and Rapid Re-Housing serving homeless persons in order to Prevent; Prepare and Response to the Coronavirus.